Simple Life Corporation

 Farmingdale, New York 11735

-Include your name, address, and telephone number and ask that your name be place in the "delete" file and that you do not want to have unsolicited telephone sales calls.
+Include your name, address, and telephone number and ask that your name be placed in the "delete" file and that you do not want to have unsolicited telephone sales calls.
 While this will not eliminate the calls you receive, it will reduce the volume in about 2 to 3 months.

 Third: In addition, be sure to plainly (and politely) tell each unwanted sales caller to "please remove my name from your contact list".
 This should eliminate an additional batch of callers.
 The callers are required to remove your name from their own list when you make this request.
 Further, if they have rented the calling list, they will report the removal request to the owner of the list to get a refund of the cost of renting your name.
+The owner that is renting out the list will most likely then remove your name from the master list.

 Finally, we recommend a polite, "No thank you" and a hang up on unwanted callers.
 We do not recommend hostile reactions...why use up part of your life's energy on an unwanted salescall?
 Better to put it out of your life as quickly as possible and with as little involvement on your part as possible!